Protest against Russia war in Ukraine_Poland_Photo Damian Lugowski_Shutterstock

 Since the rigged presidential election that sparked mass protests across Belarus in August 2020, the regime has stepped up its efforts to increase repression and continued to quash dissent, jail journalists and activists, as well as banning and blocking hundreds of news websites and media outlets.

 Despite the world’s attention being diverted by several grave humanitarian crises, Belarusians continue to endure an unprecedented level of repression, often out of the spotlight and away from media headlines.
-ARTICLE 19 reaffirms its unwavering support for the Belarusian resistance and their strength in standing up to repression.
+We reaffirm our unwavering support for the Belarusian resistance and their strength in standing up to repression.
 We call for the release of all political prisoners who are persecuted for their vital work for civil society.

 Central Asia